The Flock

 Our Rams

 We keep our own rams who are unrelated to enough of the ewes that we can breed from them.
-We have two 'main men' - Dumbledore, with fantastic curly horns, and Hercules who is a youngster with wonderful colouring.
+We have two 'main men' - Penni-Bach Jet, a prize winner from Yorkshire with a strong history, and Shutecombe Hercules who we bought as a lamb and is doing very well as a ram.
+Both have wonderful colouring.
 Both are very friendly and tame.
 We also have a 'teaser ram' (he's had a vasectomy) called Malt (Teaser).
-We use Malt to get the girls into heat before Dumbledore and Hercules get to 'meet' them in the Autumn.
+We use Malt to get the girls into heat before Jet and Hercules get to 'meet' them in the Autumn.

 Our lambs